-\begin{proof} As the insertion algorithm works only on connected graphs, we have to proceed the vertices in an ordering $x_1,\dots x_n$ such that, for any $1\leqslant i\leqslant n$, $G[\{x_1,\dots x_i\}]$ is connected.
+\begin{proof} As the insertion algorithm works only on connected graphs, we have to proceed the vertices in an ordering $x_1,\dots x_n$ such that, for every $1\leqslant i\leqslant n$, $G[\{x_1,\dots x_i\}]$ is connected.
 Any search (e.g. BFS) computes such an ordering in linear time.
 As the global complexity cost is linear in the sum of the degrees, linear time follows. \end{proof}

-\begin{corollary}[Isomorphism] The vertex insertion routine enables to test distance hereditary graph isomorphism in linear time. \end{corollary} \begin{proof} To test isomorphism between two DH graphs, it suffices to test isomorphism between the two corresponding split-trees, which can be constructed in linear time by our recognition algorithm and whose size are linear in the number of vertices of the corresponding graphs (Lemma \ref{lem:tree-size}).
-Then any linear time tree isomorphism algorithm can be used \cite{AHU74}. \end{proof}
+\begin{corollary}[Isomorphism] The vertex-insertion routine enables to test distance hereditary graph isomorphism in linear time. \end{corollary} \begin{proof} To test isomorphism between two DH graphs, it suffices to test isomorphism between the two corresponding split trees.
+The split tree of a DH graph can be constructed in linear time by our recognition algorithm and has size linear in the number of vertices of the graph (Lemma \ref{lem:tree-size}).
+Thereby any linear time tree isomorphism algorithm can be used (e.g. \cite{AHU74}). \end{proof}